 A. Not currently.
-We were accredited by the Distance Education Accrediting Commission but gave up that status essentially because accreditation is all about money.
-For a more thorough answer, see our History page.
+We were accredited by the Distance Education Accrediting Commission but gave up that status essentially because accreditation required more money and energy than we could afford while pursuing the college’s mission.

 Q. What is accreditation all about and what are the benefits of accreditation?

-A. Accreditation is meant to be a process by which schools are evaluated by their peers (other educators) in order to assure that the schools evaluated are legitimate and their degrees and classes are worthy of acceptance for a variety of purposes Accreditation has, however, become something of a racket, by which agencies who may not be composed primarily of experienced educators coerce schools into following restrictive practices and paying fees in order to qualify to receive federal financial aid funds.
+A. Accreditation is meant to be a process by which schools are evaluated by their peers (other educators) in order to assure that the schools are legitimate and their degrees and classes are worthy of acceptance for a variety of purposes Accreditation has, however, become a gatekeeper through which agencies, who may not be composed primarily of experienced educators, coerce schools into following expensive business practices and paying exorbitant fees in order to qualify to receive federal financial aid funds.

 A degree from an accredited institution is often required to allow a graduate to proceed to the next educational level, or to qualify for a job, a license, a promotion, or a pay raise.

 No institution is restricted, except by its own policies, from accepting the classes or degrees of any other institution, accredited or not.
 Classes or degrees from a non-accredited institution can often be accepted through a petitioning process.

 An institution is not required to be accredited to offer a degree.
 However, in many states, licensing is required before an institution can offer a degree.
 Still, in these states, the licensing requirement does not always apply, as exemptions are often allowed.

 From the California Private Postsecondary Education Act of 2009, Section 94874;